MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/expense-management.md

 ### Blogs

-You can find opinions, news, and other information on the [Microsoft Dynamics 365 blog](https://community.dynamics.com/b/msftdynamicsblog?c=Enterprise) and the [Microsoft Dynamics 365 Finance and Operations - Financials blog](https://community.dynamics.com/365/financeandoperations/b/financials).
+You can find opinions, news, and other information on the [Microsoft Dynamics 365 blog](https://community.dynamics.com/b/msftdynamicsblog?c=Enterprise) and the [Microsoft Dynamics 365 Finance - Financials blog](https://community.dynamics.com/365/financeandoperations/b/financials).

 The [Microsoft Dynamics Operations Partner Community blog](https://community.dynamics.com/partner/b/operationspartnercommunityblog) gives Microsoft Dynamics Partners a single resource where they can learn what is new and trending in MBS Operations.